-Visiting Barcelona can be a life altering travel experience.
+Visiting Barcelona while on a trip to Spain can be a life-altering travel experience.
 It is a city where creative expression comes alive in every aspect of day-to-day existence.
 From canvas to cuisine and from fashion to furniture, every facet of Catalonian culture is a celebration of life, and Sagrada Familia is the epitome of this grand existential gala.

 The Basílica i Temple Expiatori de la Sagrada Família (meaning Basilica and Expiatory Church of the Holy Family), otherwise popularly known as La Sagrada Familia is Barcelona's most famous tourist site, attracting millions of visitors each year.
 It is Catalan architect Antoni Gaudi's magnum opus and the culmination of his life's work.

 Adding to the allure and mystery of La Sagrada Familia tour is the fact that the building remains unfinished despite the architect's having devoted more than 40 years of his life to the project.
 The timeline (almost 150 years) has been compared to that of the Great Pyramid of Giza (20 years) and the Great Wall of China (200 years).
 The projected deadline for completion of the Basilica is 2026, the centenary of Gaudi's passing.

 Started as a church, then a cathedral, now the structure is a basilica

 |Ticket price:||Between USD 19 and USD 36.
 La Sagrada Familia tours cost a bit more than the ticket price but are often well worth the extra fee.
 Tours are packed with added value and groups usually zip past the long queues.|

 |Best time to visit:||September to October is a good time to visit, along with March and May.
 With lesser tourist influx, the lines are thinner and it is still warm enough for a good holiday.|